-Over the course of the pandemic, 39 states, Puerto Rico and the District of Columbia had orders broadly requiring people to wear masks in public.
-Eleven states have not imposed mandates at any point.
-Several states, including Florida, Iowa, Montana, Tennessee and Texas, have moved via legislation or executive action to prevent local governments and school districts from doing so.
+Over the course of the pandemic, 39 states, Puerto Rico and the District of Columbia had orders at some point broadly requiring people to wear masks in public.
+Eleven states did not impose mandates at any point.
+Several states have moved via legislation or executive action to prevent local governments and school districts from doing so.

 Alabama's mask mandate expired April 9, 2021.
 The state Department of Public Health recommends face-covering in public as part of its COVID-19 safety guidance.
 Municipal mask mandates in Birmingham and Montgomery expired in May 2021.